single-cell-data/SOMA/abstract_specification.md

 `SOMADenseNDArray` is a dense, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMADenseNDArray` has a user-defined schema, which includes:

-- type: a `primitive` type, expressed as an Arrow type (e.g. `int64`, `float32`, etc), indicating the type of data contained within the array;
+- type: a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array;
 - shape: the shape of the array, i.e. number and length of each dimension.

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.
-Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (e.g. `soma_dim_0`), and elements are named `soma_data`.
+Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (e.g., `soma_dim_0`), and elements are named `soma_data`.

-The default "fill" value for `SOMADenseNDArray` is the zero or null value of the array type (e.g. `Arrow.float32` defaults to 0.0).
+The default "fill" value for `SOMADenseNDArray` is the zero or null value of the array type (e.g., `Arrow.float32` defaults to 0.0).

 > ℹ️ **Note**: on TileDB this is an dense array with `N` `int64` dimensions of domain [0, maxInt64), and a single attribute.